People

 Matt SilkThe social dynamics, population biology and epidemiology of wildlife populations; social network analysis of disease spread/controlSchool of Biological Sciences

-Lila SkoundridakiWork experiences of expert labour and home-based and hybrid workers (skilled, semi-skilled and unskilled); impact of Covid-19 pandemic on working in the UKEdinburgh Business School
+Lila SkoundridakiWork experiences of home-based and hybrid workers (skilled, semi-skilled and unskilled); impact of Covid-19 pandemic on working in the UKEdinburgh Business School

 Richard SloanBroad spectrum inhibition of virus replication by innate immune factors or antiviral therapeutics, with focus on HIVInstitute for Regeneration and Repair